 Currently for sale, the future of this grand building is up in the air.
 I could think of many uses for such a structure, and I’m sure one day a new owner will give it the attention it deserves.

 I will soon be leaving New Zealand, to continue my exploration of abandoned buildings around the world.
-If you haven’t already joined, please feel free to follow along by entering your email address over on the side of the page.

 Dr Hank Snaffler Jr.